salte-common/standards/architecture-standards/architecture-standards.md

 #### Codebase Management
 - **Single Source of Truth**: Maintain one codebase per application in version control
-- **Branch Strategy**: Use feature branches with clear merge policies
+- **Branch Strategy**: Use feature branches with clear merge policies (see [Git Workflow Standards](./../workflow-standards/git-workflow-standards.md))
-- **Deployment Variants**: Same codebase deployed to development, staging, and production
+- **Deployment Variants**: Same codebase deployed to development, QA, and production
 - **Environment-Specific Config**: Use configuration management, not code branches, for environment differences

 #### Implementation Guidelines